Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Sweet Potatoes

 Yes, you can give sweet potatoes as a chicken treat.
-They don’t contain solanine, so it’s safe to eat for your flocks.
+They don’t contain solanine, so eating for your flocks is safe.

 Kale

 Yes, chickens can eat kale.
 It contains a high amount of Vitamin-A, which fulfills the requirements of flocks in winter.
-They are green and give nutrition like broccoli.
+They are green and give nutrients like broccoli.

 Corn Husk

-Yes, you can give corn husk to your chickens but I am afraid they will eat or not.
-Most of the backyard chickens love to move around and eat a variety of delicious insects and stuff in nature.
+Yes, you can give corn husk to your chickens, but I am afraid they will eat or not.
+Most of backyard chickens love to move around and eat a variety of delicious insects and stuff in nature.

-If you keep your chickens inside a shed and don’t let them go outside, then maybe they like to eat corn husks.
+If you keep your chickens inside a shed and don’t let them go outside, they may like to eat corn husks.
 But most of the chickens don’t like to eat them.

 Tuna Fish

 Yes, chickens love to have them.
-As we have already told you, chickens go crazy when they are given fish, and tuna is a fish, so it’s obvious they will fight to eat them.
+As we have already told you, chickens go crazy when given fish, and tuna is a fish, so they will fight to eat them.

 Papaya